Anti-Taliban resistance fighters rely on grit, history and geography to hang onto a sliver of Afghanistan

 “I went to university where I learned freedom,” he said.
 “It is a historic duty of mine.
 The Taliban is pushing ethnic agendas.”

 Even as his fighters clash with the Taliban, the younger Massoud and his top aides insist that they prefer dialogue to reach a power-sharing agreement.
-They want a decentralized, federal system of governance, where power is equally distributed among Afghanistan’s diverse ethnic groups.
+They want a decentralized, federal system of governance in which power is equally distributed among Afghanistan’s diverse ethnic groups.

 “Anything less than this will be unacceptable to us, and we will continue our struggle and resistance until we achieve justice, equality, and freedom,” Massoud told Foreign Policy magazine this week in an email interview.